samblam/StoryMode/cline_docs/activeContext.md

 3.  **"__vite_ssr_import_2__.validateFormat is not a function":**
     *   **Root Cause:** The `validateExport` function in `DataExporter.astro` was calling a non-existent API endpoint `/api/surveys/${surveyId}/validate-export`.
     *   **Solution:** This issue requires further investigation to determine the correct API endpoint for validating exports.
 The current implementation is calling a non-existent endpoint.

+## Current Sticking Point
+The `generateCorrelationChart` function in `src/utils/surveyVisualization.ts` is encountering a TypeScript error: `Property 'data' does not exist on type '{}'` at line 181.
+This occurs because `correlationData` is inferred as a plain empty object `{}`, even though it's expected to have a `data` property which is an array.
+This is due to the fallback value of `safeAnalyticsOperation` returning `{ data: [] }`.
+The previous attempt to fix this by adding `!(correlationData as any).data` was interrupted.